CyberJosie/UrlS.py/README.md

                         Formatting to export output as.
 Options: JSON, CSV, greppable
                         Default: JSON (If only output flag is given, else there is no default)
                         Required: False

+  --shrink-content SHRINK_CONTENT, -K SHRINK_CONTENT

+                        Shrink response content to a maximum size.
+(Use '-1' to remove limit) Use a smaller number for CSV
+                        Default: 250
+                        Required: False